Fez: where Moroccan arts and crafts traditions still thrive

 Tannery and buying leather in Fez

-Located within the maze of the medina, Chouara Tannery is the city’s biggest tannery and one of its most iconic attractions.
-It’s something you really have to see for yourself.
+Chouara Tannery is the city’s biggest tannery and one of its most iconic attractions.
+Located within the maze of the Medina, it’s something you really have to see for yourself.
 To do this, you need to walk through one of the leather shops, each of which has a terrace overlooking Chouara.

 Chouara Tannery in Fez, Morocco